OXID-eSales/developer_documentation/update/migrate-to-core-edition.rst

 .. list-table::
    :header-rows: 1
-   :widths: 30 15 55
+   :widths: 35 65

    * - Package
-     - Count
      - Context
    * - ``smarty/smarty`` v2.6.33
-     - 13
      - Legacy template engine used by OXID 6.x.
 Smarty 2.x is end-of-life and does not receive fixes.
+The majority of the listed advisories apply here.
 OXID 7.x replaced Smarty with Twig.
    * - ``composer/composer`` 2.7.7
-     - 3
      - Composer itself, pinned at 2.7.7 by the compilation.
 The CVEs affect Perforce source handling and ANSI injection — not relevant for normal shop operation.
    * - ``oxid-esales/oxideshop-ce`` v6.14.4
-     - 1
      - Addressed in OXID eShop 7.x.
 The fix cannot be backported to 6.x without breaking changes.
    * - ``symfony/process``
-     - 1
      - Windows-only command execution issue (CVE-2024-51736).
 Not relevant for Linux-hosted shops.